turingschool/front-end-curriculum/projects/jet-fuel.md

 Then I expect to only see a list of generated links that contain my search query
 ```

-This should be done using jQuery.

 ### Titles

 Having just a big table of URLs (shortened and unshortened) is going to get unweidly fast.

-Ideally, it would be cool if we could use Faraday to fetch the title of the page.
-This probably shouldn't happen in the controller, though, right?

-Create a background worker that fetches the title of the webpage and saves it to the model.
+Create a background task that fetches the title of the webpage and saves it to the model.

 ## Evaluation